 Pursuant to sections 128 and 129 of the Resource Management Act 1991, the Council may, at any time, review the conditions of this consent if monitoring data indicate ongoing or significant non-compliance with consented discharge quality limits, or if the volume of wastewater exceeds design thresholds in a way not anticipated by the original consent application.

-Specific conditions – Streamworks Consent LUS[to be generated]
+Specific conditions – Streamworks Consent LUS60449776

-Resource consent LUS to be generated] expires ten (10) years from the date of issue unless it has been surrendered or cancelled at an earlier date pursuant to the RMA.
+Resource consent LUS60449776 expires thirty-five (35)years from the date of issue unless it has been surrendered or cancelled at an earlier date pursuant to the RMA.

-Streamworks Management Plan
+Streamworks Management Plan (SMP)

-Prior to the commencement of any streamworks, including upstream flows being dammed or diverted, a Streamworks Management Plan (SMP) must be prepared and submitted by the consent holder to the Council for certification.
+Prior to the commencement of any streamworks, including upstream flows being dammed or diverted, a Streamworks Management Plan (SMP) must be prepared and submitted by the Consent Holder to the Council for certification.

 The SMP must be prepared in general accordance with GD05 (section G4 Works within a watercourse) and include: